-The impact of a flood can be devastating, so it’s important to know how to prevent and prepare for a flood if you can.
+The impact of a flood can be devastating, so it’s important to know how to prepare for a flood and minimise any damage.

-Winter months bring increased rainfall, which can potentially cause a lot of damage for your club.
-Without the proper insurance cover, flood damage is an expensive business.
+These winter months bring increased rainfall which can potentially cause a lot of damage to your club and it’s property.
+Without the proper insurance cover, flood damage is expensive.
 But the good news is, although you can never completely eradicate the risk, there are steps you can take to prevent flooding or at least reduce the impact.

 Identify if your club is at risk

 Find out if your site or its locality has a history of flooding.
 If you haven’t been at the location long, find out from local residents if you’re at risk.